gzemo/face-recon-intro-machine-learning/README.md

 ---
 *Face Recognition final project for the Introduction to Machine Learning course, University of Trento a.y.
 2022-2023*

-**Credits**: for model implementation and pre-trained architectures download please see the official *Deepface* (Serengil et al., 2020) repository: https://github.com/serengil/deepface
+**Credits**: for model implementation and pre-trained architectures download please see the official *Deepface* (Serengil, S. I., & Ozpinar, A, 2020) repository: https://github.com/serengil/deepface

 **Complete project report**: see `report.pdf`.